Here are the prerequisites to mobile SDK integration:

-In order to simplify your integration, we offer a ready-made sample implementation that can be deployed in one click on the Heroku Cloud platform.
-You will then be able to benefit from a functional and free sample merchant server for the duration of your mobile integration.
+In order to simplify your integration, we offer a "ready to use" example implementation, which deploys, with one click, on the Heroku Cloud Platform.
+This will provide you with a free working example merchant server for the duration of your mobile integration.

 |User||Corresponds to the USER parameter described in the server-to-server call keys.|

 |Password||Corresponds to the PASSWORD parameter described in the keys of the server-to-server calls.|